jordisolis19/Tableau/README.md

 # Tableau Portfolio by Jordi Solis

-Please use the links bellow to explore different Tableu Dashboards I've created
+Welcome to my Tableau Portfolio.
+You can use the links bellow to browse different dashboard projects displaying my experience with the program.
+Feel free to reach out with any questions.
+I would be happy to discuss my qualifications and skills

 1.- COVID world Data dashboard: